quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 • social workers.

-This new curriculum will support national standardisation of academic training for mental health professionals seeking to apply for AC status.
+This national curriculum will support standardisation of academic training for mental health professionals seeking to apply for AC status.
 It also emphasises the important role of equality, diversity and inclusion in AC training and the role of Experts by Experience in the design and delivery of these programmes.

-The curriculum will also set out the criteria that will directly inform a national NHSE WT&E procurement for a standardised training course, delivered by HEIs from Autumn 2024, to support the preparation of individuals to undertake AC responsibilities and develop the required AC portfolio in order to gain AC status.
+NHSE has commissioned training courses that align to the national curriculum, to support the preparation of individuals to undertake AC responsibilities and develop the required AC portfolio in order to gain AC status.

 Finally, the curriculum signposts to the wider system support needed, primarily from the trainee AC’s employer.
 The Guidance for seeking Approved Clinician status via the portfolio route (DHSC, October 2017) and Multi-Professional Approved/Responsible Clinicians Implementation Guide provide further important information.